HelixNetwork/pendulum-sdk/packages/core/README.md

 | --- | --- | --- |
 | [options.hmacKey] | <code>Hash</code> | HMAC key used for attaching an HMAC |

-Prepares the transaction hbytes by generating a bundle, filling in transfers and inputs, adding remainder and signing.
+Prepares the transaction txHex by generating a bundle, filling in transfers and inputs, adding remainder and signing.
 It can be used to generate and sign bundles either online or offline.
 For offline usage, please see [`createPrepareTransfers`](#module_core.createPrepareTransfers) which creates a `prepareTransfers` without a network provider.